 13.3.
 In all events, the transferor of the package and the transferee shall be jointly and severally liable to the agency party to the contract for payment of the balance due and for any justifiable additional costs arising from such a transfer.

 14.1.
-The consumer may, at any moment, cancel the services requested or contracted for and shall be entitled to a refund of the sums paid.
-Unless the withdrawal is due to force majeure, the consumer shall compensate the organizer or retailer in the amounts indicated below:
+The consumer may, at any moment, cancel the services requested or contracted for and shall be entitled to a refund of the sums paid in accordance with the organizer or retailer’s cancellation policy defined in 15.1.
+The consumer shall compensate the organizer or retailer in the amounts indicated below:

 a) Where the package is subject to no special economic conditions of contracting of services:

-3) a penalty of 5% applied to the total price of the package if the cancellation happens less between 15 and 10 days prior to the start of journey; 15% if the cancellation happens less between 10 and 3 days; and 25% if the cancellation happens within 48 hours prior to the start of journey.
+3) A penalty of 5% applied to the total price of the package if the cancellation happens less between 15 and 10 days prior to the start of the journey; 15% if the cancellation happens less between 10 and 3 days; and 25% if the cancellation happens within 48 hours prior to the start of the journey.

 b) If the package is subject to special economic conditions of contracting of services –landing, embarkation or disembarkation fees at ports and airports or other similar or special fees– management expenses and cancellation fees and penalties shall be established and agreed upon by the parties.

 14.2.
-In all events, the withdrawal from the contract shall take effect from the moment the will of the consumer comes to the knowledge of the agency.
+In all events, the withdrawal from the contract shall take effect from the moment the will of the consumer comes to the knowledge of the agency in writing.

 15.1.
 Cancellations and No Shows